julzaza/wildwitchherbs/_posts/2025-07-07-herbs-never-burn.md

 In traditional cultures, **fire was not neutral**.
 Smoke carried offerings, prayers, warnings — and sometimes illness or death.

-Folk traditions across Europe, Asia, the Americas, and the Middle East recognized three reasons an herb should **never** be burned:
+Folk traditions across Europe, Asia, the Americas, and the Middle East recognized **four reasons** an herb should never be burned:

 1. **Physical danger** — toxic or neuroactive smoke
 2. **Cultural restriction** — plants reserved for specific peoples or rites
+3. **Environmental exploitation** — overharvesting, endangered species, illegal trade
-3. **Ritual volatility** — herbs believed to open boundaries uncontrollably
+4. **Ritual volatility** — herbs believed to open boundaries uncontrollably

-Burning the wrong plant was not “edgy magic.”
-It was ignorance.
+Today, **environmental exploitation** has become urgent.
+White sage populations are collapsing.
+Palo Santo forests are illegally stripped.

+Burning these plants without understanding their ecological cost isn't spiritual — it's consumerism wearing a mask of tradition.

 ---